ReddyLab/CRADLE/README.md

   -  -bl <br />
      Text file that shows regions you want to filter out.
 Each line in the text file should have chromosome, start site, and end site that are tab-spaced. ex) chr1\t1\t100
   -  -rbin <br />
-     The size of a bin used for defining regions. rbin cannot be smaller than wbin. default = (fragment length)*1.5
+     The size of a bin used for defining regions. rbin cannot be smaller than wbin. default = 300
   -  -wbin <br />
      The size of a bin used for testing differential activity. wbin cannot be larger than rbin. default = rbin/6
   -  -p <br/>
      The number of cpus. default=(available cpus)/2
   -  -d <br/>
      The minimum distance between peaks.
-Peaks distanced less than this value(bp) are merged. default=(fragment size)/ 2
+Peaks distanced less than this value(bp) are merged. default=10
+  -  -pl <br/>
+     Minimum peak length.
+Peaks with smaller size than this value are filtered out. default=wbin
+  -  -stat <br/>
+     Choose a statistical testing: 't-test' for t-test and  'welch' for welch's t-test  default=t-test

 ## Output file format
 ```